i-pi/i-pi/examples/lammps/h2o-committee/README.md

 add the `--index` flag to indicate the property that must be reweighted.
 To reweight the volume, for example, one should use `i-pi-committee-reweight input.xml simulation.committee_pot_0 simulation.out --stride 2 --index 5`

+To compute uncertainties in the case in which one also obtains multiple predictions for the observables, one can run with the `--multi-obs` option.
+For instance, to compute the error on the potential energy (which itself comes with multiple predictions) one can run `i-pi-committee-reweight input.xml simulation.committee_pot_0 simulation.committee_pot_0 --multi-obs`